Diploma in CarePrint Page

 · Development of English and mathematics.

 Course content is made up of 2/3 days in college (depending upon maths and English timetables) and 1 day in a health and social care placement.
+This course also includes a Dementia Awareness qualification.

 To apply for this course please click the apply button and complete the online application form.
 If you have any queries with regards to your application or would like further information and support please contact us on 01325 503030.